HamizJamil/group22-cisc327/pull_request_template.md

 [ ] Logic/Control

 ## Testing
-- Please list the tests you have made to prove the efficiency/validation of the change
-- List the instructions to replicate the test
-- List any other important details for testing

 ## Format Checklist
 - [x] avoid excessive whitepsace and unecessary brackets or spacing for concision